dart-lang/site-www/src/_guides/language/language-tour.md

 ### Sets

 A set in Dart is an unordered collection of unique items.
-Dart support for sets is provided by set literals and the [Set][] type.
+Dart support for sets is provided by set literals and the [Set][Set class] type.

 {{site.alert.version-note}}
   Although the Set _type_ has always been a core part of Dart, set _literals_